What Is an Associate Degree? Requirements, Costs, and More

 Once you earn your associate degree, you have two options to consider.
 You can extend your education and apply to a bachelor's degree program, or you can pursue jobs in the medical, engineering, computer science, or legal fields, among many others.

-In fact, a number of students earn their associate degree at a lower-cost community college before transferring to a four-year college or university to finish their bachelor's.
-Remember that for in-state students, the average annual cost of attending a community college was $3,800 in 2021, compared to $10,740 for a public four-year school, which can amount to a significant savings over two years or more [1].
+In fact, many students earn their associate degree at a lower-cost community college before transferring to a four-year college or university to finish their bachelor's.
+Remember that for in-state students, the average annual cost of attending a community college was $4,050 in 2024, compared to $11,610 for a public four-year school [1].
+Earning your associate degree before your bachelor’s can amount to significant savings over two years or more.

 Earning your associate degree before deciding to pursue your bachelor's also gives you time to:

-• Build up study skills: If you’ve been out of school for a while and want to brush up on your study skills, or your high school GPA didn’t quite meet admission requirements for a four-year degree, an associate program can give you a boost.
+• Build your study skills: If you’ve been out of school for a while and want to improve your study skills or your high school GPA didn’t quite meet admission requirements for a four-year degree, an associate program can give you a boost.
 Not all community colleges have a GPA requirement for admissions.

 • Get more time to explore: If you’re not sure what you want to study, attending a community college for general studies courses can give you time to explore courses that might interest you before you fully commit to getting a bachelor’s degree in a subject.

-• Enjoy added flexibility: Many community colleges keep working people in mind and offer courses at night or on weekends.
+• Enjoy added flexibility: Many community colleges cater to working people by offering courses at night or on weekends.
+You can also find lots of options to earn your associate degree online.
 If you’re working or have family to take care of, starting off with an associate degree could bring you the flexibility you need.

 If you’re hoping to start a degree, and factors like affordability and flexibility are important, online bachelor’s degrees may be another option.
 Online bachelor’s degrees are available in a wide range of topics, like computer science or psychology.